-Automatic KVM failover
+Automatic VMware failover

-Fastdot constantly monitors the status of KVM servers in the cloud, and features an extremely valuable automatic failover process if a hypervisor becomes unavailable.
+Fastdot constantly monitors the status of VMware servers in the cloud, and features an extremely valuable automatic failover process if a hypervisor becomes unavailable.
 Failover is initiated in 15 seconds if Fastdot receives no response from a hypervisor, and the virtual machines it hosts are automatically migrated to another suitable hypervisor in the cloud.
 This high availability feature ensures that your site stays up and running, even in the event of a catastrophic hardware failure.

-KVM Hot Migration
+VMware Hot Migration

 Fastdot lets you migrate virtual machines between hypervisor servers at will, or migrate all virtual machines hosted by one hypervisor to another.

-Hot or live migration of a virtual machine is simply moving the KVM VPS running on a physical machine (let’s call it source node) to another physical machine (let’s call it target node).
+Hot or live migration of a virtual machine is simply moving the VMware VPS running on a physical machine (let’s call it source node) to another physical machine (let’s call it target node).
 The trick is to do this, while the VM is running on the source node, and without disrupting any active network connections even after the VM is moved to the target node.
 It is considered “hot”, since the original VM is running, while the migration is in progress.
-Huge benefit of doing the KVM hot migration is the very small downtime in the order of milli seconds.
+Huge benefit of doing the VMware hot migration is the very small downtime in the order of milli seconds.
 So in the rare case that one of Fastdot servers experiences a catastrophic failure, the Virtual Machines residing on that server are migrated automatically to other operational servers in the cloud.

 What is High Availability?

 High availability is a system design approach and associated service implementation that ensures a prearranged level of operational performance.